jaytiwari05/LinkGrabber/README.md

 https://example.com/user/login
 ```

+5. Copy the URLs to a File "urls.txt"

 ### 2. URL Validation and Filtering

 You can use the additional functionality to validate a list of URLs and save the valid ones: